MicrosoftDocs/sql-docs/docs/advanced-analytics/python/new-components-in-sql-server-to-support-python-integration.md

   + Write data to tables: for example, when saving results to a table
   + Create database objects: for example, if saving external script as part of a new stored procedure.

-  When [!INCLUDE[ssNoVersion_md](../../includes/ssnoversion-md.md)] is used as the compute context for Python script executed from a remote client, and the Python executable must retrieve data from an external source, ODBC is used for writeback. [!INCLUDE[ssNoVersion_md](../../includes/ssnoversion-md.md)] will map the identity of the user issuing the remote command to the identity of the user on the current instance, and run the ODBC command using that user's credentials.
+  When [!INCLUDE[ssNoVersion_md](../../includes/ssnoversion-md.md)] is used as the compute context for Python script executed from a remote client, and the Python executable must retrieve data from an external source, ODBC is used for writeback. [!INCLUDE[ssNoVersion_md](../../includes/ssnoversion-md.md)] maps the identity of the user issuing the remote command to the identity of the user on the current instance, and runs the ODBC command using that user's credentials.
 The connection string needed to perform this ODBC call is obtained from the client code.

 ## Interaction of components